Ear wax and infection management

 • Keep your ears dry—make sure to avoid getting water in your ear canal while showering or swimming.

 I've already seen my doctor for treatment of a middle ear infection.
-I've taken my prescibed medications, but I still have the lingering issues of the feeling of fullness in my ear/s and hearing loss.
+I've taken my prescribed medications, but I still have the lingering issues of the feeling of fullness in my ear/s and hearing loss.

 • Middle ear infections can be tricky, as even after medical treatment, it is not uncommon for symptoms to take upwards of 3-4 months to fully resolve.